Data privacy and exchange in Managed deployments

-Dynatrace Managed cluster administrators have access to a number of data-privacy settings that affect the sharing of sensitive end-user data.
+Dynatrace Managed cluster administrators have access to a number of data-privacy settings that may affect the sharing of personal or confidential end-user data.

 - See data data privacy section for information on privacy settings that suit your organization's needs.